 Better Prices for the Same Items

 Charity shops are known to sell things at a better price than you would get them brand new, because in theory most of the stuff that gets donated has been used… right?
 Well not always.
-Often times you’ll find a lot of donations in the shops that have never been worn, or have hardly been worn.
-This is because they will often have the brand new tags still in them.
+Often times you’ll find a lot of donations in the shops that have never been worn, or hardly worn.
+This is because the brand new tags are still in them.

 At a time when I was between shopping new and thrifting, I saw this jumper in H&M that I really wanted to buy.
 It was a thin, grey, cropped knitted jumper and it was £8.99.
 I knew I wanted it, but for some reason I just waited for the right moment to get it.
 Then a few weeks later, when I was thrift shopping, I saw the exact same jumper in the thrift store.
 It was that thin, grey cropped jumper from H&M, and you know what?
 It still had the brand new tags, and cost only £4!
 What’s more is that it was in my exact size, as if it was just meant to be.